 Correct Option: A

-The textbook order is Resource → Market → Efficiency → Strategic asset, reflecting the deepening of internationalisation.
+Textbook order: Resource → Market → Efficiency → Strategic asset, reflecting deepening internationalisation.

 Match the FDI theory with its principal author: